Following dietary guidelines can help you adopt better eating habits. Here are the latest dietary guidelines for adult Singaporeans aged 18 to 69

 Body weight maintenance is achieved by balancing energy intake (e.g. in the form of calories from food) and energy output (e.g. physical activity).
 When more energy is consumed than expended, weight gain occurs.
 If a person consistently consumes more energy than they expend over a period of time, they are at risk of being overweight or obese.

 Body Mass Index (BMI) can be used to assess their risk of developing chronic diseases.
 BMI uses the height and weight of an individual to estimate his or her total body fat.
 Singaporeans have been found to be at risk of developing cardiovascular disease and diabetes at BMI values of 23 kg/m2 and above.

-At least one serving of rice and alternatives should come from wholegrain food as they contain both bran (which is high in B-vitamins) and germ (which is rich in Vitamin E and phytochemicals).
-Refined grains only contain the endosperm (the bran and germ is removed during the milling process) and do not contain as many nutrients or as much fibre compared to
+At least two servings of rice and alternatives should come from wholegrain food as they contain both bran (which is high in B-vitamins) and germ (which is rich in Vitamin E and phytochemicals).
+Refined grains only contain the endosperm (the bran and germ are removed during the milling process) and do not contain as many nutrients or as much fibre compared to

 wholegrain foods.
 Examples of wholegrain food include oats, brown rice and wholemeal/whole wheat versions of noodles, bread and breakfast cereals.

 People who have a diet rich in wholegrains have a lower risk of cardiovascular diseases and Type 2 Diabetes.
 There is also evidence to suggest that those whose diets are rich in wholegrains have a reduced risk of colorectal and oesophageal cancers.
 Including wholegrain foods in your diet may assist in weight loss too, although more studies are needed to confirm these findings.